 Many Women in the New Testament

 Because She Was Called, from Broken to Bold Book 2 covers the time period of Acts 2-11.
-I have planned a series covering the whole time period of the Gospels and Acts, set from approximately AD 30 - 70.
+I plan a series covering the whole time period of the Gospels and Acts, set from approximately AD 30 - 70.
 My hope is to include all of the women of the New Testament.
 In addition to the 35 women in the Gospels, I found 36 more women in the New Testament!

 Each scholar tends to highlight or identify different women, so I would like to credit several academic sources for my list of women and their biblical references below (4).
 Let's get to know the woman disciples, apostles, preachers and church planters that have been largely forgotten!